ASLER 2

 • 34. .
 Teacher Udo is creating a performance task where students act as environmental consultants advising a city council on pollution.
 In the GRASPS model, 'environmental consultants' represents the:

-A) Role of the students
+A) Audience of the task

-B) Goal of the assessment
+D) Goal of the assessment

 • 35.
 When developing an authentic assessment for a culinary arts class, Teacher Val ensures the final dish is judged on taste, visual presentation, and kitchen hygiene.
 These three areas represent the assessment's